jsteinar7/3D-object-rendering-in-purescript/README.md

 # Juspay-cube-in-purescript
-Developed a cube with rotation feature in less than 16 hours of learning Purescript for Juspay's second round interview process
-(Purescript - A functional programming language)
+Developed a cube with rotation feature in less than 16 hours of learning Purescript for Juspay's Hackathon (Purescript - A functional programming language)